 I have a reputation with clients for suggesting they quit their jobs, move to the beach, or do whatever it is they hope will bring happiness and peace.
 I am guilty of working myself to bits too, and it has cost me dearly in mental and physical comfort.
 I was diagnosed with extreme low GABA 10 years ago, and tiny doses of anti-epileptic drugs brought me tremendous relief from anxiety, pain and irritable bowel.
 I still need them when I push too hard for too long.

 Of course, all other stress management techniques are needed, as is good diagnostic work on the adrenals (is your cortisol high, low or fluctuating?).
 Low DHEA is a common finding in saliva tests of older folks and in people with anxiety.
 If the adrenals are too tired to make DHEA, the ability to handle stress gets worse and we deplete GABA even faster.
-A saliva test can be ordered online or through a natural practitioner to test cortisol, DHEA, estrogen, progesterone and testosterone.
+I order saliva tests for my virtual Consults and in-house clients to assess cortisol, DHEA, estrogen, progesterone and testosterone.
 I have several blog posts and podcasts that talk about saliva tests.
 For starters, check here and here.

 I also offer Salivary Testing for Cortisol, male/female hormones, Insulin, Gliadin and more in my Clinic or by phone.
 It’s essential to find the underlying causes of feeling poorly and extensive Consults can make a huge difference.